denn1s/apple-and-lily/Ch. 1 - Valerie.md

 I took yet another deep breath.

 I have to do this.
-My grades for these first few months... well, they weren't good.
+My grades for these first few months... well, they weren't great.
 At least not in my computer science courses.
+But well, what did I expect?
+I only chose that mayor because it was the furthest thing from art that I could think of.

 This girl could help me.
 I'm sure she could.

-Every night, without fail, I see her silhouette from the small balcony of my own room.
-She's always hunched over the bright glow of a screen.
-Her fingers flying across the keys with quick, crisp clicks.
-Surely she must know a lot about computers.
+Every night, without fail, I see her silhouette from the tiny balcony of my own room.
+She’s always hunched over the bright glow of a screen, her fingers flying across the keys with crisp, rapid clicks.
+Surely she must know a great deal about computers.

 And I need that help.
 I really, really need it.

 If I fail my courses now, Mother will definitely come for me...
 She will pull me from university and my life will go back to the way it was before.
-Back to the glaring lights of the gallery, the endless, torturous classes, and whatever it was that I was supposed to become.
-I chose computer science as my mayor just to get away from it all.
-I can't go back.
+Back to the suffocating galleries, those endless, mind-numbing art lessons, and the condescending smirks of Mother's precious "artists" who think they're so terribly important.
+I simply cannot go back to that.
 I have to do this.

 After one final breadth, I finally give the door a soft, polite tap.